 The Fund's interest rate risk exposure primarily relates to debt securities, pertaining to financial assets at FVTPL and time deposits, whose market values fluctuate as a result of changes in interest rates or factors specific to their issuer.
-The Fund's overall market position is monitored on a daily basis by the Trustee and reviewed on a monthly basis by the Trustee's Board of Directors.
-Compliance with the Fund's investment policies is reported to the Trustee's Board of Directors on a monthly basis.
+The Fund's overall market positions are monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Board of Directors.
+Compliance with the Fund's investment policies is reported to the Board of Directors on a monthly basis.